-Our MBA, for example, is ranked among the leading programmes globally for responsible management education.
+Our MBA is ranked among the leading global programmes for responsible management education by Corporate Knights.

 Our students are supported to develop their research skills and diverse projects and dissertations interrogate issues of business responsibility.

-As a Champion School for the United Nations Principles for Responsible Management Education, we also promote student research addressing the United Nations’ Sustainable Development Goals.
+As a UN PRME Champion, we also promote student research addressing the United Nations’ Sustainable Development Goals (SDGs).

 Research and collaboration

-We have an international reputation for leadership in corporate social responsiblity and sustainability research.
+We have an international reputation for leadership in corporate social responsibility and sustainability research.